 descendants of Adam and Eve.

-Material: finished copies of Dutch edition (285pp); complete English text.
+Material: finished copies of Dutch edition (285pp); full English text.

 Where did the first people come from?
 Were they thrown out of heaven – or did they crawl up out of the earth?
 Did God make them because he was lonely?
 Were we made out of nothing?
 Or from gods’ sweat, seed or tears, or possibly from silver, gold, stone or clay?
 There was no one around to take notes but stories tell us what really happened.
 Those stories also explain why there are men and women.
 All cultures answer universal questions about the beginnings of mankind – in orthodox, unorthodox often hilarious genesis stories.
 For the first time these answers are collected together in a unique book, profound fears can be read between the lines.
 And the echoes of old myths resonate in today’s human interactions.